bojand/talks/fsto-2018-grpc/slides.md

 ???

+Lets go back to a simpler time.
 The internet was simple.
 Servers served static HTML content that was rendered in the browser.

 ---